Refine Your Results

 Interviewed by Mark Tallman

-There is a 2021 interview of Jack Wempe in Statehouse Conversations that covers his legislative experience.
-This interview focuses on his experiences first as a student in a one-room school, next as a teacher, principal and superintendent in rural Kansas, then his legislative activities involving education issues, and finally, his service on the Kansas Board of Regents and interest in higher education.
-Wempe's experience covers the scope of education in Kansas over several decades of really critical change.
-His interviews covers school unification, changes in funding public schools, qualified admissions and a reorganization of higher education Show Morewith the Board of Regents assuming coordination of the nineteen community colleges.
-Show Less
+This oral history interview of Jack Wempe focuses on his experiences first as a student in a one-room school, next as a teacher, principal and superintendent in rural Kansas, then his legislative activities involving education issues, and finally, his service on the Kansas Board of Regents.
+Wempe's experience covers the scope of education in Kansas over several decades of critical change.
+His interview covers school unification, changes in funding public schools, qualified admissions, and reorganization of higher education with the Board of Regents assuming coordination of the nineteen community colleges.

 Interview of Cynthia (Cindy) Lane, March 25, 2025